-The Guild does not set standards.
-The Guild exists to raise awareness of existing standards.
+The Guild does not set standards but rather raises awareness of existing standards.
 Neither does the Guild involve itself in approving suppliers of raw materials and products.
 As raw materials used in craft products must be safety tested and certified before the end product can be legally sold, standards in the area of supply are maintained by those who test the products.
-Testing is carried out by authorised persons as specified by the regulations, most often a chartered chemist.
+Testing is carried out by authorised persons as specified by the regulations.

 Who can join the Guild?